The Difference Between Fairmined Gold and Recycled Gold

 Pre-school at Chede mine, Columbia.
 Photo by ARM Oct 2022.

-Where are Fairmined Gold Mines Located?
+Where Are Fairmined Gold Mines Located?

 https://www.youtube.com/watch?v=Xa-SZ3FaXMk

-The Benefits of Fairmined Gold
+The Benefits of Fairmined Gold Within Global Mining

 Fairmined gold offers numerous benefits.
 It guarantees traceability, ensuring that the gold you wear can be traced back to its origin.
-It promotes good working conditions, health and safety, fair wages, and working hours no longer than 48 hours a week.
-Furthermore, by choosing Fairmined gold, you are contributing to a positive transformation of the artisanal and small-scale mining (ASM) sector.
+It promotes safe working conditions, excellent health and safety standards, fair wages, and fair working hours (maximum of 48 hours a week).

 Photo credit: ARM/Fairmined gold.